Q: How can participation in GHI help shape the future of healthcare?

-Q: How can I help?
+Q: I have decided to participate.
+How can I enroll?

 Q: How will my information be kept confidential?

-A: To ensure confidentiality, we will replace your name with a research number that will be assigned to your study-related information, your DNA, and all biosamples.
+A: To ensure confidentiality, we will replace your name with a randomized research number that will be assigned to your study-related information, your DNA, and all biosamples.
 Only qualified researchers will access your study-related information.
 The genetic data generated by our research study will not become part of your EMR.
 Your name and identifying information will not be used when any findings are published.

-Q: How many people will be participating?
+Q: How many people will be studied?